Current as of April 2024 | Download print version (in PDF)

 A. Tax Exemptions

-Neither NPOs nor registered charities are subject to any taxes on income.
-[9] Nor are there taxes on any activities falling outside of an organization's statutory powers.
-If an NPO actually turns out to have a profit motive, then it loses its NPO status and is treated as an ordinary taxable entity.
+NPOs and registered charities are generally exempt from any taxes on income.
+[7] If an NPO actually turns out to have a profit motive, then it loses its NPO status and is treated as an ordinary taxable entity even if it is organized under corporate ‘not for profit’ acts.

-Similarly, a registered charity is not subject to income tax.
+Similarly, a registered charity is generally exempt from income tax.
 Any breach of the statutory rules might lead to a revocation of its registration.
-However recently-enacted legislation creates a series of potential fines for breach of the rules; such breaches may also lead to a temporary suspension of the privilege of issuing receipts.
-As of this writing, only two charities have been subject to these penalties, but it is likely that more will be penalized over time.
-A list of charities which have had their privileges suspended may be found on the CRA website.
+R enforced legislation creates a series of potential fines for breach of the rules; such breaches may also lead to a temporary suspension of the privilege of issuing receipts.

 B. Tax Treatment of Donations

-For practical purposes, the main distinction between NPOs and charities (and other qualified donees) is that gifts to the former cannot qualify for tax relief for donations, while gifts to the latter may qualify.
-[10] Canada relies on a system of tax credits (as opposed to deductions) to give tax relief to individuals, while corporate donors receive tax benefits through the conventional deduction system.
-The rules are fairly complicated, and details—which are particularly relevant to grantmakers with entities established in Canada—can be found in Revenue Canada's guide entitled, "Tax Advantages of Donating to Charity."
+For practical purposes, the main distinction between NPOs and charities (and other qualified donees) is that gifts to the former generally cannot qualify for tax relief for donations, while gifts to the latter may qualify.
+[8] Canada relies on a system of tax credits (as opposed to deductions) to give tax relief to individuals, while corporate donors receive tax benefits through the conventional deduction system. .
+Thus, for gifts to a charity, an individual donor may receive a tax credit while a corporate donor may receive a deduction.Both individual and corporate donors may receive a tax deduction for gifts made to a non-profit if the gift was made for the purpose of contributing to the non-profit’s income.

 In addition, it should be noted that Canada does not have gift taxes.
 There are also no death duties, per se, though there may be a deemed disposition of capital property on death.

-Several types of organizations can be deemed “qualified donees” under the Income Tax Act.
-These include registered charities, foreign universities which normally enroll Canadian students, the United Nations and its agencies, among others.
+Several types of organizations are “qualified donees” under the Income Tax Act.
+These include registered charities, foreign universities given this status, the United Nations and its agencies, among others.
 In 2019, as part of its undertaking to support non-profit journalism, the government also added journalism organizations to the list of organizations that may obtain “qualified donee” status.
-[11]
+[9]

 C. Sales Taxes